Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Discussion

-Finally, \cite{kintsch-vipod} asked in the mid 70s ``Who cares about readability?''.
+Finally, \citet{kintsch-vipod} asked ``Who cares about readability?''.
 Their answer, based on the analysis of publications from 1941 to 1973, was ``Psychologists don't, not anymore''.
 Over the past decades, the psychology of reading and psycholinguistics have greatly advanced our understanding of reading processes and their behavioral traces.
 Although much of this research is highly relevant to readability assessment and to applications of readability in education and NLP, it has not sufficiently impacted these areas.
-Our study highlights some of the potential benefits of increasing the interaction of psycholinguistics with the study of readability and the application of psycholinguistic methods and insights in applied and educational settings.
+Our study highlights some of the potential benefits of increasing the interaction of psycholinguistics with the study of readability and the application of psycholinguistic methods and insights in NLP and in applied and educational settings.